pcgentry/candy_machine/readme.md

 # CANDY Machine
 A **reinforcement learning system** to solve an economic relationship between wuzzles and CANDY.
-I created a whimsical environment to develop the system, but this would be useful in a number of scenarios such as **adoption services, dating, job matching, a recommendation system for perishable goods**, or another similar scenarios.
+I created a whimsical environment to develop the system, but this would be useful in a number of scenarios such as **adoption services, dating, job matching, a recommendation system for perishable goods**, or other similar scenarios.
 Wuzzles are just more fun and I'm off the clock.

 # The Problem Set